 The decision of whether or not to serve interstitial ads is a personal choice that every publisher must make.

 Interstitial ads can be great boost to your ad revenue, which is why so many publishers choose to use them.
 But they have to be implemented correctly!
 If done incorrectly, they can harm your UX and potentially lead to complications with Google – which is the last thing you want as a publisher.

-At Adnimation, we have access to Google’s interstitial code that protects publishers from incurring violations.
+As a Google Certified Publishing Partner (GCPP) and a Google AdX Partner, Adnimation has access to Google’s interstitial code that protects publishers from incurring violations.
 The code ensures that:

 - The ads are only triggered on the first click and are only shown to each user once per hour to limit interruption.